-But some Galaxy S10 owners still have some questions or concerns on using wireless charging on Galaxy S10 and therefore may haven’t tried this nice feature yet.
+But some Galaxy S10 owners still have some questions or concerns about using wireless charging on Galaxy S10 and therefore may haven't tried this nice feature yet.

 What is wireless charging?
 What is fast wireless charging? and what is fast charging 2.0?

 All smartphones support cable charging.
 Normally, you can connect the phone to the charger (adapter) through a USB cable (or a proprietary cable) to charge the phone.

 The other way to charge a phone battery is wireless charging without using any cables on the phone.

 Wireless charging used in the smartphone industry now is all inductive charging, which transfers energy from the charging station to the phone through induction coils.

 On the charging station (charging stand, charging base), the induction coil inside the station uses the current from the adapter to create an electromagnetic field.
 The induction coil in the phone, once paired with the coil in the station, takes power from the electromagnetic field and converts it into charging current for the phone battery.